Last Updated: December 2024

 2. Extensions of Workshop Paper & Abstracts: FAccT welcomes the submission of work that has previously appeared in non-archival venues like workshops (i.e., venues without formal proceedings).
 These works may be submitted as-is or in an extended form.
 FAccT also welcomes submissions that extend previously published short papers or abstracts, even if they appeared in formal proceedings, if the previously published version does not exceed 4 pages in length.

-3. Conference-length versions of papers that are already under review at a journal, but which have not yet been published in that journal: Authors interested in this option must select the non-archival option for the FAccT submission.
+3. Conference-length versions of papers that are already under review at a journal, but which have not yet been published or accepted in that journal: Authors interested in this option must select the non-archival option for the FAccT submission.
 Authors are also responsible for ensuring that submitting to FAccT would not violate the relevant journal's submission policies.

 Preprints